 Procedures to Obtain Information

-- Submit a written request (mail, fax, email or in person) according to a governmental body's reasonable procedures.
+- Submit a written request (through DIR’s Portal, mail, fax, or in person) according to a governmental body’s reasonable procedures.

 - Include enough description and detail about the information requested to enable the governmental body to accurately identify and locate the items requested.

 - Cooperate with the governmental body's reasonable efforts to clarify the type or amount of information requested.

 Information to be Released

 - You may review it promptly, and if it cannot be produced within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.

 - Keep appointments to inspect records or pick up copies or risk losing the opportunity to see the information at the time requested